thadeu/ract/README.md

 Ract is a lightweight Promise implementation for Ruby, simliar color promises in JavaScript providing a clean and intuitive way to handle asynchronous operations.

+> [!NOTE]
-> [!NOTE] This is dont use Ractor, we just Threads to handle async operations
+> This is dont use Ractor, we just Threads to handle async operations
+> Enjoy with us!

 [![CI](https://github.com/thadeu/ract/workflows/ci/badge.svg)](https://github.com/thadeu/ract/actions?workflow=ci)